ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/Setting-up-alternative-data-stores.md

 The [StorageLoader] [storage-loader-setup] is an application to make it simple to keep an updated copy of your data in Redshift.
 To setup Snowplow to automatically populate a PostgreSQL and / or Redshift database with Snowplow data, you need to first:

 1. [Create a database and table for Snowplow data in Redshift] [setup-redshift] and / or
-2. [Create a database adn table for Snowplow data in PostgreSQL] [setup-postgres]
+2. [Create a database and table for Snowplow data in PostgreSQL] [setup-postgres]

 *Then*, afterwards, you will need to [set up the StorageLoader to regularly transfer Snowplow data into your new store(s)] [storage-loader-setup]